 With its intricate symmetrical architecture with many small patios with fountains, pools, and lush gardens you will be able to roam and enjoy the cool of the shade amongst fragrant Jasmine, exotic flowers and orange trees.
 Later in the day we will make our way to the Palacio of Carlos V down to the remparts and the lower parts of the Alhambra, for the spectacular view over Granada and while Nightingales are singing.

-In the late afternoon we make our way back to Ubeda.
+In the late afternoon or early evening, we make our way back to Ubeda.

 Day 4: Sierras de Andujar Natural Park